 What do the Penalties Mean?

 The penalties will affect 774 healthcare facilities all over the country, which will now lose 1% of their Medicare funding over the next 12 months.
-The penalties were enacted as part of the Affordable Care Act, which set them up as a way of motivating hospitals to better protect patients from infection and preventable health complications.
+The penalties were enacted as part of the Affordable Care Act, which set them up as a way of motivating hospitals and health systems to better protect patients from infection and preventable health complications.
 These complications increase the cost of care, prolong hospitalization, and even kill patients.

 According to the CDC, on any given day, one in 31 hospital patients will develop an infection or complication during their stay.
 “Although significant progress has been made in preventing some healthcare-associated infection types, there is much more work to be done,” the agency says.